Return on total equity or shareholders’ investment ratio

 Required: Compute return on shareholders’ investment/return on total equity ratio

 *Average stockholders’ equity:

 = (2,400,000 + 2,550,000) / 2

 The return on shareholders’ investment or return on equity (ROE) ratio of PQR limited is 13.31%.
 It means for every $100 invested by shareholders’, the company earns $13.31 after interest and tax.

 Significance and Interpretation:

-Return on equity (ROE) is widely used to measure the overall profitability of the company from preference and common stockholders’ view point.
+Return on total equity (ROE) is used to measure the overall profitability of the company from preference and common stockholders’ point of view.
 The ratio also indicates the efficiency of the management in using the resources of the business.

-Higher ratio means higher return on shareholders’ investment.
+Higher ratio means higher return on shareholders’ investment and a lower ratio indicates otherwise.
 Investors always search for the highest return on their investment and a company that has higher ROE ratio than others in the industry attracts more investors.